Travel, experience, conserve with

 Typical Itinerary

-3. Day 3: Visit Haida Heritage Centre, ferry to Moresby Island & board boat
+1. Day 1: Visit Haida Heritage Centre, ferry to Moresby Island & board boat

 Afterwards, you take the ferry back to Moresby Island and board your vessel, anchored at Moresby Camp.
 Once cabins are assigned, participate in a safety orientation followed by dinner before spending your first evening anchored in a sheltered bay.

-Accommodation: Island Odyssey or Island Solitude, 7-nights
+Accommodation: Island Roamer, 7-nights

 Over the next week or so, you sail to the south of the island to explore Gwaii Haanas National Park Reserve and Haida Heritage Site.
 Around these islands the Pacific Ocean drops off to incredible depths, and the nutrient rich waters are tempered by warm offshore currents, resulting in a variety of whale species frequenting the waters.
 Pods of orcas may be seen just about anywhere, and groups of humpbacks congregate throughout the season.
 Pacific white-sided dolphins and porpoise can also be seen from the boat.
 Floating through the waters at low tide provides an opportunity to see and learn about a vast array of intertidal species.